I use the N Murray Edwards Trading and Finance Lab to support two enhancements to the Haskayne Finance program related to trading:

 We have canceledl all existing Lab Access priviliges, so that people will need to re-apply for access using the new form.
 You should do this soon, in order to minimize disruption in your Lab access.

 Trading and Market Data Management FNCE 449 for Haskayne Finance Undergrads, although I will accept MBA students in a directed study.
-It is only offered in the September Block Week of 2014 and January Block Week of 2015.
+It is only offered in the September Block Week of 2014.

 I do a variety of consulting, including expert testimony and management consulting.
 Recent projects have included valuation of union merger gains and losses under various seniority rules, valuation of illiquid (restricted) stock holdings, real options analysis and valuation of spark spreads, real options analysis and valuation of mine development strategies, and valuation of liquidated damages on a long-term gas purchase contract (including Kalman filter analysis of forward curves).
 Contact me or call my office at +1 403 220-7165 for details.